spcl/FBLAS/evaluation/modules_composition/README.md

 different modules.

 It is organized in two folders:
-- `non_streaming`, contains the version of the programs realized with standard host_api So routines do not stream data each other and resort to DRAM to save data.
+- `non_streaming`, contains the version of the programs realized with standard Host API.
+    In this case, routines do not stream data each other and resort to DRAM to save data.
-- `streaming`, contains the version of the programs realized with streaming composition They are usually implemented by FBLAS modules (codegenerated) and some helpers if needed
+- `streaming`, contains the version of the programs realized with streaming composition.

-For both cases, in the folders there are present Makefile for generating emulation bitstream, hardware and host_program
+For both cases, in the folders there are present Makefile for generating emulation bitstream, hardware and host programs.

 Being `<test_name>` in `{saxpydot, daxpydot, sbicg, dbicg, sgemver, dver}`, the following commands can be used: